gonella/twocents/README.md

 # TODO
  1. Fix issues with NIS.
 NSIS (Nullsoft Scriptable Install System) is a professional open source system to create Windows installers.
  2. Fix some layout issues.
  3. Update some tax rules.
+ 4. Change some jasper class reused.
+(Due ant to maven conversion)
- 3. Add more reports.
+ 5. Add more reports.